The 15 Best Types of Roof Vents to Consider for Your Home

 8. Soffit Vents

-Soffit vents are devices installed under your roof’s eaves—the section extending past the exterior siding.
+Soffit vents are devices installed under your roof’s eaves.
+That’s the section extending past your exterior siding.
 These vents create an airflow that circulates throughout your attic.
 Some soffit devices run the entire length of the roof edges, while others are spaced out from each other.

 What makes soffit vents beneficial is that they operate simply without sacrificing effectiveness.
 They’re also great for prolonging the stability of your A/C system.